dirx/fxhash-creations/README.md

 - 10 rotation angles: from -168° to 168
 - 5 grid sizes: based on Fibonacci numbers, starting with 377, block size is always 21
 - Movable blocks: based on grid size (one Fibonacci number before)
 - 127 directions of movement: based on 8 basic directions (up, up, left, left-up, left-down, right, right-up, right-down), limited to the 3, 4, 8 long combinations
 - 2 behavior modes for movement distance: negative = decreasing and limited by range or shape, positive = increasing and limited by shape

-Animation and feature selection are based on deterministic prng XorShift128 seeded with the fxhash.
+Animation and feature selection are based on the deterministic prng XorShift128 seeded with the fxhash.
 This allows repeated playback in the same order.

 The size is fixed at 1980x1980 pixels.

 The preview images are taken after 900 frames.

 The animation will stop automatically at 900 frames.
 Press spacebar, click mouse or touch to change pausing.
+You can add `autopause` as query string parameter to disable automatic pausing.

+Press `c` to capture an image.
 Press `h` to see all options.

 ### Source Code